Here are some common questions about résumés, with responses. Also check out our general FAQ section here.

 Fix: Recruiters can easily spot a template and, to them, it can signal laziness or lack or imagination.
 Better to use a blank page and develop your own, in a consistent format using bulleted text and a minimum of “glitz.”

 Fix: Save valuable space by taking references off your résumé and building a separate References document headed by the same contact information that’s on the top of your résumé.
 If employers want references, they’ll ask for them.
 Don’t provide them until asked.

 - Résumé format gets scrambled when sent electronically.

 Fix: Experiment by emailing your résumé to several friends and ask them how it appears at their end.
 Don’t use design elements that don’t translate well.
-Avoid columns, tables, and uncommon fonts.
+Avoid columns, tables, graphics, and uncommon fonts.
 For pasting into web forms, develop a text-only version that communicates clearly without relying on formatting (e.g., use hyphens or asterisks to denote bullets, use CAPITAL LETTERS for headings instead of boldface or italics, etc.).